The Model 3 is the most popular Tesla vehicle on the market right now. It’s the top-selling electric car in the US this year, bar none.

 The most affordable Tesla yet is due in part to this being a mid-range model.

 There are still plans for another version of Model 3 which will have a standard battery with a different design.
-This will come in even cheaper than the new mid-range Model 3 but is not expected to be available until well into 2019.
+This version will come in even cheaper than the new mid-range Model 3 but is not expected to be available until well into 2019.

 The new mid-range Model 3 is capable of 418 km on a single charge which doesn’t put it too much below the range of the cheapest Model X.